transdigiware/blockchain/enterprise_upgrade_tool.md

 - After migration, the founder of the Enterprise Plan network (PeerOrg1) will manage the ordering service on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 for all organizations on the network.
 For more information about operating an ordering service on {{site.data.keyword.blockchainfull_notm}} Platform 2.0, see [creating an ordering service](/docs/blockchain/reference?topic=blockchain-ibp-console-build-network#ibp-console-build-network-create-orderer) and [ordering node configurations](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-suggested-ordering-node-configurations).
 - You must create peers on {{site.data.keyword.blockchainfull_notm}} Platform 2.0 that use the same state database (LevelDB or CouchDB) as your peers on Enterprise Plan.
 You cannot upgrade from peers that are running LevelDB to peers that use CouchDB.
 - As part of having more control of your network on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0, you need to take steps to ensure high availability and disaster recovery.
 For more information, review [High Availability on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0](/docs/blockchain/reference?topic=blockchain-ibp-console-ha#ibp-console-ha).
-- The ability to use a hardware security module (HSM) to store the private keys of your blockchain nodes is not yet available on {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}.
+- {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} does use Hardware Security Modules (HSMs) to store the private keys of your blockchain nodes by default, as was done on Enterprise Plan.
+However, you can can configure nodes on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 to use HSMs.
+For more information, see [Configuring a node to use an HSM](docs/services/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-cfg-hsm).
 - The ability to use CA replica sets to deploy a highly available Certificate Authority is not yet available on {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}.
 - You need to use the upgrade tool to allocate the resources that will be used by the Certificate Authorities, peers and ordering nodes that you will create on {{site.data.keyword.blockchainfull_notm}} Platform 2.0.
 The default CPU and memory allocations used by the upgrade tool are provided as guidelines based on the resources used by your nodes on Enterprise Plan.
 When you allocate resources to your nodes, you need to plan for future growth when your network adds additional blocks.
 You can use the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console to allocate additional CPU and memory to nodes after they are deployed.
 - The {{site.data.keyword.blockchainfull_notm}} Platform 2.0 exposes RESTful APIs that allow you to manage your blockchain components.
 The APIs provided by the new platform are different than the Swagger APIs provided by Enterprise Plan, and you will need to update any applications or scripts that use the APIs to manage your network.
 For more information about the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 APIs, see [Building a network with APIs](/docs/blockchain/reference?topic=blockchain-ibp-v2-apis#ibp-v2-apis) and the [API reference](https://cloud.ibm.com/apidocs/blockchain).